Course Catalogue

 Familiarise yourself with factors that contribute to vulnerability, recognise potential vulnerability and learn a range of best-practice approaches to responding to a donor experiencing vulnerability.
 Explore ways to manage vulnerability so that you can raise and manage a donor’s gift ethically and transparently.

-Participants will be provided with a learner guide to help them understand the key learning concepts, take notes, and answer questions to understand, respond to, and manage vulnerability effectively.
+You will be provided with a learner guide to help you understand the key learning concepts, take notes, and answer questions to understand, respond to, and manage vulnerability effectively.

 Delivery